Social | Talent creativity

 A program that focuses on effective dialogue and motivation for the growth of each team member, learning "coaching" skills and applying them to support the actions and growth of the members.

-The Company has introduced “Digital 100-Day Training” covering a wide range of levels by having employees select a program that matches individual digital skill level since 2023.
-The program consists of introductory training, where participants learn basic digital literacy compiled by Digital Literacy Council through classroom lectures, and practical training, where participants deepen their knowledge through exercises focused on digital technologies related to their own job responsibilities.
-In 2023, more than 700 people participated in this program, according to their skill levels and their needs, and worked on enhancing their digital skills.
+The Company has introduced a “Digital 100-Day Training” covering a wide range of levels by having employees select a program that matches individual digital skill level since 2023.
+The program consists of introductory training, where participants learn basic digital literacy compiled by the Digital Literacy Council through classroom lectures, and practical training to deepen their knowledge through exercises focused on digital technologies related to their own job responsibilities.
+Over 1,400 people participated in this program during 2023 and 2024, according to their skill levels and their needs, and worked on enhancing their digital skills.
 Additionally, for intermediate and advanced levels, the Company initiated the "Bridgestone x Tohoku University Co-creation Lab" project in 2021, where employees are dispatched to Tohoku University.
-Through planning and developing AI and algorithms, the Company aims to cultivate "AI/Algorithm Experts" who play a core role in solution business and research and development, as well as "Solution Field Engineers" who can identify problems in business operations and propose solutions utilizing digital technologies."
+Through planning and developing AI and algorithms, the Company aims to cultivate "AI/Algorithm Experts" who play a core role in the solutions business and research and development, as well as "Solution Field Engineers" who can identify problems in business operations and propose solutions utilizing digital technologies."

 Asia Pacific, India, and China region